 A tip is an expression of gratitude and one way to tell your vendors that you appreciate the exceptional service they provided.
 It is not a necessary expense.
 Should you decide to tip, here are some pointers to consider.
 Depending on where you live, the advice on how much to tip varies.
-These are merely suggestions.
+These are merely minimum suggestions.
 In lieu of a tip, consider a nice gift, thank you note or some other expression of your gratitude.

 Contact your vendors ahead of time to get a count of their staff working your event.
 This is also helpful in considering the number of vendor meals.
 Prepare the envelopes ahead of time, labeling each with the name of your vendors.
 You may hand the envelopes to the party planner/coordinator who will hand them out, as you may be very involved in saying good bye to your guests.
 Or you may elect to hand out the envelopes yourselves at the end of your event once your guests have left.
 Or following your event, visit your vendors and share your appreciation in person.